Cap-Gap Extensions of F-1 Status and OPT18 Mar 2019

 Students May File for STEM Extension During Cap Gap

 During the cap-gap period, the student beneficiary may also apply for the 24-month STEM extension, if otherwise eligible.
 If the H1B petition is withdrawn, revoked, or denied, and the student has entered the 60-day grace period, s/he is no longer eligible to apply for a STEM extension.
-More information about the 24-month STEM extension rule, which went into effect on May 10, 2016, is available in the MurthyDotCom NewsBrief, 24-Month STEM OPT Effective from May 10, 2016 (08.Apr.2016).
+More information about the 24-month STEM extension rule is available in the MurthyDotCom NewsBrief, 24-Month STEM OPT Effective from May 10, 2016 (08.Apr.2016).

 “Data fix” is a term used to describe a request made by a DSO to the USCIS to correct a student’s SEVIS record.
-In some situations, it may be a useful tool to correct an action that could otherwise result in termination of student status.
-In its cap-gap guidance, the USCIS provides several examples of when a student may want to consider contacting the DSO to request a data fix.
+In some situations, it may be a useful tool to correct an action that otherwise could result in termination of student status.
+The USCIS provides cap-gap guidance with several examples of instances in which a student may want to consider contacting the DSO to request a data fix.

 Students whose H1B petitions and change-of-status requests are approved, however, may travel abroad and reenter the United States in F-1 status prior to October 1st.
 The student must also have an unexpired F-1 visa, along with proper I-20s showing approved cap-gap and endorsement for travel.
 More information regarding travel during cap-gap can be found in the MurthyDotCom NewsBrief, Students Should Not Travel during Cap-Gap Period (30.Jun.2016).